What is Unmanned Aerial Systems (UAS)?

 Conducted Research and Field Demonstration Studies.
 Integrating UAS in transportation has been the subject of research and field studies to demonstrate the use case for high-mast light pole inspections, traffic incident management and monitoring, dredging and beach replenishment, photogrammetry, bridge inspection, and watershed management, among other topics.

-Through investments in equipment and training, NJ foresees UAS contributing to innovations through enhanced processing capability for 3D models; advanced training courses for photogrammetry, aerial photography and videography; and, thermal Imaging capability for watershed surveys and wildlife counts under bridges, among other activities.
+NJDOT pursued and received STIC Incentive Funding to further build the capacity of the UAS Program.
+Through investments in equipment and training, NJ foresees UAS contributing to innovations through enhanced processing capability for 3D models, advanced training courses for photogrammetry, aerial photography and videography, and, thermal imaging capability for watershed surveys and wildlife counts under bridges, among other activities.